atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 Although these issues are Jira specific, they are exasperated on account of the significantly reduced startup times for Jira when running in a Kubernetes cluster.
 As such these issues can have an impact on horizontal scaling if [you don't take the correct approach](../../userguide/resource_management/RESOURCE_SCALING/#scaling-jira-safely).

 ## Bamboo limitations and clustering
-There are a number of know limitations relating to Bamboo Data Center, these are documented below.
+There are a number of known limitations relating to Bamboo Data Center, these are documented below.

 ### Cluster size
 At present Bamboo Data Center utilizes an `active-passive` clustering model.
-Where K8s deployments are concerned this architecture is not ideal.
+This architecture is not ideal where K8s deployments are concerned.
 As such a Bamboo server cluster comprising only `1` pod is the recommended topology for now.

 !!!info "Bamboo DC and `active-active`"
     Work is currently underway to align Bamboo DC so that it too uses an `active-active` model like the other DC products.